 The USFS will determine annually whether it is in the Governments best interest to initiate an open season on-ramping process to add additional Contractors and/or resources during the annual Contracting Officer (CO) review period noted in Section C.3.1.
-See Section E..
+See Section E. .

-(b) Agreements are valid year-round, with anticipated highest demand for resources during april - october but may vary of each year within the National ZoneGeographic areas.
+(b) Agreements are valid year-round, with anticipated highest demand for resources during

+March to October of each year within

+The Zone Geographic areas.
 Potential use outside this place of performance or anticipated use period could occur at any time, to include any all hazard, fire suppression, and prescribed fire project work performed.
 Since the resource needs of the Government and availability of Contractor's resources during an emergency cannot be determined in advance, it is mutually agreed that, upon request of the Government, the Contractor shall furnish the resources listed herein to the extent the Contractor is willing and able at the time of order.